gaphor/gaphor/docs/design_principles.md

 notification, for example, an element that's indirectly removed from the model.
 It will not interrupt you with dialogs, but only provide a small in-app notification.
 If the change is undesired, hit `undo`.

+### Balanced

+Although Gaphor implements quite a bit of the UML 2 model, it's not complete.
+We try to find the right balance in features to suite both expert and novice modellers.

 ## Continuity